alexblackie/dotfiles/README.md

 The script will symlink all the configs into the right place in the home folder.

-If you want it to remove existing files to ensure they're fresh and overwritten, you can run:
+All files that are symlinked are recorded in a receipt so they can be rolled-back easily.
+Simply pass `rollback` to the install script to delete all
+symlinks:

 ```
-$ FORCE=1 ./install
+$ ./install rollback
 ```

 If you want it to echo every command it will run without actually changing